Event planning guidelines

 If onsite accessible parking stalls are blocked off as event space, it is the organizers responsibility to add additional temporary accessible stalls in an alternate location.
 Accessible parking signs are available in City Event Equipment.

-Parking on grass, or in pathways, driving lanes, fire routes, designated accessible spaces, etc. is not permitted without prior City of Kelowna permission.
+Parking on grass, or in pathways, driving lanes, fire routes, designated accessible spaces, etc. is not permitted without prior City permission.

 It is not permitted to charge parking fees on city property to event attendees.